Lady kickers tally up the wins

 Blanked by the Raiders

-Friday evening the ladies welcomed Eau-Claire Regis/Chippewa Falls McDonnell for a non-conference bout at Jay Stadium; falling 2-0 to the Raiders.
+On the evening of Friday May 19, the ladies welcomed Eau-Claire Regis/Chippewa Falls McDonnell for a non-conference bout at Jay Stadium; falling 2-0 to the Raiders.

 Bowe came away with 13 saves on the night.